Mastercard/available-merchant-offers-reference-app/README.md

 #### Some insights while using the service
   *Could not run this service on Sandbox as the service is not configured properly in Sandbox.
 Works from STAGE though, however STAGE is    not stable all the time*

-  *It returns a null pointer exception where no offers are found, should return a more meaningful error code code or message Or even a empty list*
+  *It returns a null pointer exception where no offers are found, should return a more meaningful error code or message Or even an empty list*

  *Offers API has Category Code as optional but looks to be a mandatory*